microsoft/mu_tiano_platforms/Platforms/Docs/Common/building.md

 # Building

-Steps to setup your environment, compile, and run QemuQ35Pkg and QemuSbsaPkg.
+Steps to setup your environment, compile, and run QemuQ35Pkg and QemuArmVirtPkg.

 ## Developer environment